Towards Evidence of Long-Range Correlations in Shallow Seismic Activities: Results

 After the construction of the network, we performed some experiments in order to understand the structure of this network.
 As stated earlier, studies using the model of successive worldwide connections, show a distribution of connectivities in the form of power laws with an exponential cutoff.
-However, when analyzing the same data stream using the standard window of time for various values of the window, we observe two important features in the distribution of connectivities: $(i)$ the cutoff disappears, recovering for the entire range of connectivity, the behavior type $P(k) \sim k^{-\gamma}$, leading again to the idea that the growth rule of this network follows a preferential attachment; $(ii)$ taking into account only cells with $k > 3$, it is possible to make the distribution invariant with respect to the value of the time window by using the scale function:
+However, when analyzing the same data stream using the standard window of time for various values of the window, we observe two important features in the distribution of connectivities: $(i)$~in Fig~\ref{fig_P_win_nowin} we can note that the exponential cutoff disappears in the density probability, recovering for the entire range of connectivity, the behavior type $P(k) \sim k^{-\gamma}$, leading again to the idea that the growth rule of this network follows a preferential attachment.
+In addition, we emphasize the fact that we also have calculated the $\gamma$ exponent using $L \text{ = 10\,km, 30\,km and 40\,km}$ and in all cases we have the same behavior. $(ii)$~using the cumulative probability distribution we observe that the best fit is obtained by a non-traditional function, namely a $q$-exponential, $P_{\geq}(k) = A[1 - (1 - q)\beta k]^{1/(1 - q)}$, which is a generalization of the exponential curve, where taking the limit $q \rightarrow 1$ we recover the standard exponential and for $q > 1$ it exhibits power law asymptotic behavior (as we can see in Fig~\ref{fig_P_win_scaling} for larger values of $k$).
+However, it is noteworthy that it is possible to make the distribution invariant with respect to the value of the time window by using the scale function:

+where $f(x)$ decays as $x^{-\alpha}$ with $\alpha = 1.00$ and the data collapse is in agreement with the scaling hypothesis, as seen in Fig~\ref{fig_P_win_scaling}.